R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ### Build the enclave in other modes

-In the previous section, you run the sample app in [mock mode](enclave-modes.md).
-Now you can run it in the other modes.
 The hello world sample has been [configured](enclave-modes.md#set-the-enclave-mode) such that you can define the mode using the `enclaveMode` Gradle parameter.
 For example, you can compile the host for simulation mode with the command: